taleblou/ARIMA-Price-Prediction/README.md

 **About This Project**

-This Bidirectional LSTM model is an initial implementation, released for public use.
+This ARIMA model is an initial implementation, released for public use.
 The project demonstrates the potential of deep learning models for financial predictions.
-While this repository focuses on Bidirectional LSTM, I have also utilized other models, the code for which is available on my GitHub.
+While this repository focuses on ARIMA, I have also utilized other models, the code for which is available on my GitHub.

 How to Use